The Next Step to Your Future at UC

 - Request your CCRF well before the deadline as schools get many requests for these and you don't want them to have to write it in a rush

-(Every school has sports captains, head students and high achievers– how will you stand out from all the others?)
+(Every school has sports captains, head students and high achievers – how are you different from all the others?)

-- Think about your strengths and achievements, your after-school activities, jobs and/or interests and how these will help you stand out
+- Think about your strengths and achievements, your after-school activities, jobs and/or interests and how these will help you get noticed

 - Use this info to draft your 'About you' statement in a Word document

 - Get a 2nd (or 3rd) opinion on your statement – from your careers advisor, teachers, parents, friends

 - Edit, revise and spell check your statement to make a great impression